KaiDaLuck/EldenRingFarming/README.md

 In order to use v.6 you need to install the "keyboard" package.
 All versions only work if the "directkeys.py" file is in the same folder as the script.

-Ingame requirements for each version:
+Ingame requirements:
 - Hold the sacred relic sword in both hands
 - rebind "use skill" to 'J' in settings
 - mark the "Palace Approach Ledge-Road" site of grace in your grace menu on the map.

+Version descriptions/Instructions:

 1: Don't use it, it was made just to test directkeys.

 2: Also don't use it, it's slow and deviates from the grace.
+(Needs keyboard package to be installed) [Press ENTER ingame to start]

 3: Very slow, but usable.
+(Needs keyboard package to be installed) [Press ENTER ingame to start]

 4: Good if you still have aggro after using the wave of gold skill once.
+(Needs keyboard package to be installed) [Press ENTER ingame to start]

-5: Use it if you instakill all the albinaurics
+5: Use it if you instakill all the albinaurics (Needs keyboard package to be installed) [Press ENTER ingame to start]

-6: Just an improved version of v.5, because you now can stop the script in (almost) any given time by holding "enter" (Needs keyboard package to be installed)
+6: Just an improved version of v.5, because you now can stop the script in (almost) any given time by holding "enter" (Needs keyboard package to be installed) [Wait 5 seconds after launching the script]